-Many travel credit cards without an annual fee can be unexciting since they usually don’t have so many perks.
-But, the Bank of America® Travel Rewards credit card can be an appealing option for Bank of America members.
+Some find that travel credit cards without an annual fee can be unexciting.
+However, they can add plenty of value if you complement them with other cards.
+One card you might like is The Bank of America® Travel Rewards credit card can be an appealing option for Bank of America members.
 As Bank of America points never expire, this could be a card to consider if you’re a casual traveler.

 Bank of America Travel Rewards Credit Card Review

+Let’s start off with the fun part.
 The Bank of America Travel Rewards Credit Card has an easy-to-earn signup bonus.
-You get 25,000 bonus points after spending $1,000 in the first 90 days of account opening.
-This bonus is worth $250 as a travel statement credit.
+New cardholders can earn 25,000 online bonus points after they make at least $1,000 in purchases in the first 90 days of account opening.
+This can be a $250 statement credit toward travel purchases.

 Earning Travel Rewards

 You earn unlimited 1.5 points on every $1 spent.
-For a no annual fee credit card, these rewards rates are competitive to the best air miles credit cards.
+For a no-annual-fee credit card, these reward rates are competitive with the best air miles credit cards.

 This card doesn’t have a foreign transaction fee, so this card is also a good option for international travel.
 Your points never expire as long as your account remains in good standing.